imrandev/joy.gov.bd/README.md

 Mer Emergency Complain: In emergency user will press emergency icon or press power button 5 times then App will run in system background and start voice recording take camera snap (with out flash) silently to store evidence.

 # User Account Deletion
-If any user want to delete their account, please call 109.
+If any user want's to delete own account, please call 109.
 If you give them your proper identification, 109 will help you to delete your account's data.